exercism/bash/exercises/practice/leap/.approaches/external-tools/content.md

 Bash treats numbers starting with zero as octal, and `8` is not a valid octal digit.

-Workarounds include using `%_d` or `%-d` to avoid the leading zero, or specify base-10 in the arithmetic
+Workarounds include using `%_d` or `%-d` to avoid the leading zero, or specify base-10 in the arithmetic.

 ```bash
 next_day=$(( 10#$day + 1 ))